radext-wg/draft-ietf-radext-reverse-coa/draft-ietf-radext-reverse-coa.md

 This document requests no action from IANA.

-RFC Editor: This section may be removed before publication.

 # Acknowledgements

 Thanks to Heikki Vatiainen for testing a preliminary implementation in Radiator, and for verifying interoperability with NAS equipment.

 # Changelog

+RFC Editor: This section may be removed before publication.

 * 00 - taken from draft-dekok-radext-reverse-coa-01

 * 01 - Bumped to avoid expiry

+* 02 - Bumped to avoid expiry

+* 03 - remove dynamic negotiation and cleanups

+* 04 - shephards review

 --- back